wolfgangB33r/ai-text-model-studio/README.md

 - Extraction of sentences of words
 - Cleanup of scraped sentences
 - Training of word2vec model
-- Persists the model and offer the download
+- Persists the model and offer as download